NRI Income Tax & Compliance

 Tax on Dividend Income

-• Out of the profit accumulated, a loan or advance made by a closely held organization to its shareholder
+• Loans or advances made by a closely held company to its shareholders out of accumulated profits

 This was all about what dividend income is.
 Now, moving ahead, let's know the sources of dividend income.